cosmos/ibc-go/docs/ibc/light-clients/client-state.md

 ## `Initialize` method

-Clients must validate the initial consensus state, and may store any client-specific metadata necessary.
+Clients must validate the initial consensus state, and set the initial client state and consensus state in the provided client store.
+Clients may also store any client-specific metadata necessary.

-`Initialize` gets called when a [client is created](https://github.com/cosmos/ibc-go/blob/main/modules/core/02-client/keeper/client.go#L32).
+`Initialize` is called when a [client is created](https://github.com/cosmos/ibc-go/blob/main/modules/core/02-client/keeper/client.go#L32).

 ## `VerifyMembership` method